hoelzro/vim-elm-help/README.md

   - Make links to other docs followable via `Ctrl-]` in docs pane
   - Tab complete symbols on Vim command line
   - Parse import statements in current buffer to find out what unqualified or alias-qualified identifiers resolve to, keeping in mind which symbols are imported from core by default
+  - Hovering over a symbol could automatically show its documentation
+  - Showing the docs in a preview window would be nice
+  - Using the same window for show docs (instead of opening up a new one for each query) would be a fine alternative to the preview window